partykit/partykit/README.md

 });
 ```

-This way, you can add realtime collaboration to your existing web application with very little code.
-It runs alongside your existing application, and you can use it to build realtime features like collaborative text editors, multiplayer games, and more.
+## Libraries

 ### y-partykit

-[Yjs](https://yjs.dev) is a library of data structures for building collaborative applications. `y-partykit` is a library that makes it easy to host backends for [Yjs](https://yjs.dev) on partykit.
-You can create a yjs backend with as little code as this:
+`y-partykit` is an addon library for `partykit` designed to host backends for [Yjs](https://yjs.dev), a high-performance library of data structures for building collaborative software.
+You can set up a Yjs backend with just a few lines of code:

 ```ts
 // server.ts